pub struct Ref<B, T: ?Sized>(B, PhantomData<T>);Expand description

 The caller promises not to call methods on the returned

-other than IntoByteSliceMut
+IntoByteSliceMut other than IntoByteSliceMut methods (for

-example, via Any::downcast_mut
+example, via Any::downcast_mut).

-promises to return a ByteSlice
+as_byte_slice promises to return a ByteSlice whose referent is

-and has a valid size for T
+validly-aligned for T and has a valid size for T.

 Source§impl<B, T> Ref<B, T>where